laugustyniak/react-web-app/README.md

-# Insbuy React Web App
+# Buy It React Web App

 A modern React application for discovering and exploring TV show inspirations, products, and programs.